-This fun series for young learners of English follows the adventures of Jackie as she moves to Bermuda from the UK.
+Great excitement at Footstep HQ.... our fun series Boston to Bermuda has been shortlisted for a BUFVC Learning on Screen Award!
+Made for young learners of English it follows the adventures of Jackie as she moves to Bermuda from the UK.
 Jackie’s friend Louisa wants to find out more about her friend’s life in the sun as well as showing her a bit of what she’s missing back in England!

 The friends film their own video diaries and reports and catch regularly on Skype.
 There are some pressing questions to be answered: What are the sweets like?
 What are the beaches like?
 How’s the new school?
 What do you do for Christmas?